abychat/salesforce-external-embedded-surveys/README.md

 # Install Apex Service for generating the Individual Survey Link

 [Apex Service Package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5e0000005htQAAQ)
+**NOTE** - On the Package install screen, click 'Advanced Options' and select **'Compile only the Apex in the Package'** before clicking 'Install
 # Additional Configuration Variables for the Heroku App

 1. **CLIENT_ID** - Consumer Key from the Connected App